-Note: Refer to Chapter 5 - Configuring Message Store [Link?
-Check please] - for instructions on setting up a single instance of FioranoMQ so as to use an RDBMS server as the back-end message store.
+Note: Refer to Chapter 5: Configuring Message Store for instructions on setting up a single instance of FioranoMQ so as to use an RDBMS Server as the back-end message store.

 Instructions for several commonly used databases are provided.
-When setting up an Enterprise Server, both the server instances should be configured with the same set of database parameters.
+When setting up an Enterprise Server, configure both the server instances with the same set of database parameters.

-When using an RDBMS server, please make sure that the Data Store of the destination being used as RDBMS is specified instead of the default File-based Data Store.
+When using an RDBMS Server, ensure that the Data Store of the destination being used as RDBMS is specified, instead of the default File-based Data Store.